 - He also does this in Zod's mothership when he's being held prisoner.

-- When Carl Lyons is handcuffed by Vietnamese intelligence agents in the first Able Team novel, he knows from his prior experience as an LAPD cop that crazies can break handcuffs and decides to find out if he's crazy enough.
+- When Carl Lyons is handcuffed by Vietnamese intelligence agents in the first Able Team spin-off novel of The Executioner series, he knows from his prior experience as an LAPD cop that crazies can break handcuffs and decides to find out if he's crazy enough.
 He is.
 Later Carl discovers the cuffs were "Made in Vietnam" and dismisses them as "cheap imitations".

 - In The Silmarillion, Finrod Felagund breaks his bonds, then kills a werewolf bare-handed (though he does die as well.)